 Choice of frontend¶

 Remo will open by default in its own app.
-You can have remo embed in Jupyter notebooks, by running:
+Once remo is running, you can embed it in Jupyter or Colab notebooks, by running:

 localhost:8123).
 To change the default viewer, you can edit the config file.